UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

             ("Mark Zuckerberg", [1663.23, 4300.87, 10432.0]),
             ]

-Why choose tuples for inner donor record?
-Well another part of using the right data structure is also to reduce bugs - you are setting clear expectations that single donor entry only contains two items.
+Why choose tuples for the inner donor record?
+Well, another part of using the right data structure is to reduce bugs; you are setting clear expectations that a single donor entry only contains two items.

 Submission
 ----------